Argentine Air Force: Post-war (1983–2003)

 After the war, the UK imposed an arms embargo on Argentina.
-The United States, however, sold Argentina 36 A-4AR Fighting hawks, a refurbished and upgraded version of the A-4 Skyhawks.
-Other equipment purchased by Argentina were: 23 US Army surplus OV-1 Mohawks, 22 Ex-Israeli IAI Dagger, 2 C-130B, and 1 Lockheed L-100-30.
+The United States, however, sold Argentina 36 A-4AR Fighting hawks, a refurbished and upgraded version of the A-4M Skyhawks.
+Other equipment purchased by Argentina were: 23 US Army surplus OV-1 Mohawks, 2 C-130B, and 1 Lockheed L-100-30.

 Argentina started the development of brand new aircraft, including the FMA IA-63 Pampa, the combat fighter FMA SAIA 90, and the subsequent transformation of the Condor missile into a medium-range ballistic missile.
 Of these, only the Pampa was successfully developed.

-During 1994, Menem discontinued mandatory military service and began allowing women to serve.
+During 1994, President Carlos Menem discontinued mandatory military service and began allowing women to serve.

 Support to UN peacekeeping missions

 The Argentine Air Force has been involved in United Nations peacekeeping missions, sending a contingent to Cyprus in 1994 and deploying Bell 212 helicopters to Haiti during 2005.

-Early 21st Century
+Early 21st century

 In early 2005, seventeen brigadiers, including the Chief of Staff, Brigadier General Carlos Rohde, were fired by President Néstor Kirchner following a scandal involving drug trafficking through Ezeiza International Airport.
 Kirchner cited failures in the security systems of the Argentine airports, which were overseen by the National Aeronautic Police, then a branch of the Air Force (predecessor of the today independent Airport Security Police), and cover-ups of the scandal.